FROM THE DIRECTOR

 The scope of our work, from single site demonstration projects to multi-center randomized trials, extends across the healthcare system with a particular emphasis on clinical operations within the hospital and the transitions between inpatient and outpatient settings.
 Focusing on multidisciplinary collaborations between researchers, administrative leaders, and clinical providers, CHIPS draws members from across diverse clinical areas.

-CHIPS provides intellectual, structural, and financial support for projects in comparative effectiveness and implementation science, especially for evaluating organizational strategies to improve healthcare quality.
-Our Center and its researchers benefit from collaboration with the Leonard Davis Institute of Health Economics and the Center for Clinical Epidemiology and Biostatistics at the University of Pennsylvania.
-In addition, the Center offers training opportunities for residents, fellows, and junior faculty.
+The Center offers training opportunities for residents, fellows, and junior faculty and benefits from collaboration with the Leonard Davis Institute of Health Economics and the Center for Clinical Epidemiology and Biostatistics at the University of Pennsylvania.
+In addition, the